 Normally, it is hard to find God in these horrible crimes.

 “Why didn’t God make the gun jam?
 Why didn’t God make his car stall on the way to the church?”

 Apparently, there were warning signs in Roof’s life in the days before the shooting.
 So we ask: “Why didn’t God move the people in his life to intervene before the violence even occurred?”

 “If God is sovereign over the entire universe, could he not stop this horror?”

-When violence erupts, because God does not intervene when we want him to, in the way we want him to, God’s presence is invisible to us.
+When violence erupts, because God does not intervene when we want him to, in the way we want him to, God’s presence usually seems invisible to us.